TriumphLLC/Blend4Web/deploy/doc/en/_sources/logic_editor.txt

 *Object*
     An object to show.

+*Variable*
+    If this parameter is enabled, an Object-type variable can be set in the ``Object`` field.

 *Process child objects*
     If this parameter is enabled, child objects will be shown as well.